 Fig. 8.
-SANS curves for EO-QDMA-d/insulin complexes at $C{\rm INS}/C{\rm EO-QDMA-d}=10$ with contrast matching measured in 100 %, 70 % and 35 % D2O in 50 mM NaCl, and schematic representation of the particle structure - core/shell with the core composed of QDMA block (short chains) and insulin (spheres) surrounded by EO shell (long chains).
-All curves are fitted with a model of Sphere with attached Gaussian chains, Schulz-Zimm distribution of the sphere radii, and Broad Peak model (solid lines).
+SANS curves for EO-QDMA-d/insulin complexes at $C{\rm INS}/C{\rm EO-QDMA-d}$ =10 with contrast matching measured in 100%, 70% and 35% D2O in 50 mM NaCl, and schematic representation of the particle structure - core/shell with the core composed of QDMA block (green chains) and insulin (orange circles) surrounded by EO shell (blue chains).
+All curves are fitted with a model of Sphere with attached Gaussian chains, Schulz-Zimm distribution of the sphere radii, and Broad Peak model (red lines).